SEO Doesn’t Have to Be Complicated (But It Does Have to Be Done Right)

-Before diving into the technical stuff, let’s be real about why SEO should be your priority:
+Before we dive into the technical stuff, let’s talk about why SEO should be at the top of your priority list:

-Google cares about user experience, and Core Web Vitals are their measuring stick:
+Google cares a lot about user experience, and Core Web Vitals are how they measure it.
+Think of them as Google’s report card for your site’s performance:

-Largest Contentful Paint (LCP) - Should be under 2.5 seconds
+Largest Contentful Paint (LCP) – How fast does the main content load?
+(Should be under 2.5 seconds)

 <img src="hero.jpg" alt="Hero image" width="800" height="400" loading="eager" />

-First Input Delay (FID) - Should be under 100ms
+First Input Delay (FID) – How quickly can users interact with your page?
+(Should be under 100ms)

 setTimeout(() => {